UffizziCloud/uffizzi/README.md

 ## What types of apps are supported by Uffizzi?

 Uffizzi is designed for full-stack web applications and containerized services, including APIs, backends, frontends, databases, microservices, binaries and command line tools .
 Currently, application configurations must be defined via Docker Compose.
-Support for Helm and other configuration formats are on our [public roadmap](https://github.com/orgs/UffizziCloud/projects/2/views/1?layout=board).
 See [Docker Compose for Uffizzi ](https://docs.uffizzi.com/references/compose-spec/) to learn more about supported syntax.

 ## Why Uffizzi?